Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 > The eagle eyed amongst you may notice we took the value we assigned to the new header from `bereq`.
 I do this for semantic reasons rather than any real _need_.
 When we move to `vcl_miss` the `req` object is copied to `bereq`.
 So to make the distinction that `req` (once outside of `vcl_recv`) is only useful for tracking information, I use `bereq` as the value source.
 But I could have just used `req.http.host` and `req.url` as the value assigned to the header.

-Similarly in `vcl_pass` (that also executes on a cluster node), we create a new header again and don't append to `X-VCL-Route`:
+Similarly in `vcl_pass` (that also executes on a 'cluster shield' node), we create a new header again and don't append to `X-VCL-Route`:

 ```
 set req.http.X-PreFetch-Pass = ",VCL_PASS";